 What Happens If I Don’t Pay Medical Bills in Illinois?

-Chicago homeowners must understand their rights when dealing with medical debt.
-The Illinois Collection Agency Act provides certain protections against aggressive debt collection practices.
+When dealing with medical bills, Chicago homeowners need to know what their rights are.
+The Illinois Collection Agency Act provides some protections against unfair debt collection tactics.

 Can You Lose Your House Due to Medical Bills?